janpipek/boadata/README.md

 * data tree - browseable that can contain nodes (some of the nodes can be data objects)
 * data conversion - between different object types
 * view - visual representation of a data objects

+In progress: the data objects will use narwhals mostly.

 CLI tools
 ---------